Professor Heather Jarman

 Professor Jarman has a background in emergency care and was a Consultant Nurse in Emergency Care at St George’s Hospital in London from 2004, specifically focusing in practice in the emergency and major trauma care.
 She was the Clinical Director for the Major Trauma Centre at St George’s from 2012 – 2018, the only nurse to hold this level of appointment in the UK.

-Professor Jarman established, and is the lead for, the ED Clinical Research Group which is embedded within the Emergency Department.
+Professor Jarman established, and is the lead for, the ED Collaborative Research Group which is embedded within the Emergency Department.
 In 2018 she was awarded the Royal College of Nursing (RCN) ‘Emergency Nurse of the Year’ for her leadership and capacity building in emergency care research.

 Research

-The research portfolio of the ED Clinical Research Group led by Professor Jarman is diverse, reflecting the multi-professional clinical setting of emergency care.
+The research portfolio of the ED Collaborative Research Group led by Professor Jarman is diverse, reflecting the multi-professional clinical setting of emergency care.
 Heather has been lead or co-applicant on around £1.6m of successful grant applications.

 Heather’s main area of research interest is the needs of older patients in the Emergency Department, with funding from the Burdett Trust to investigate frailty assessment in frail major trauma patients (The FRAILT study).
 This has led to other work on trauma pathways for older patients.
 She is also Chief Investigator for the EDCO studies (a group of studies into low level carbon monoxide exposure in emergency departments) with funding from the Carbon Monoxide Research Trust.